 Have you recently been involved in an accident with an underinsured motorist?
 Were you unable to obtain insurance information from another driver?
 Were you involved in an accident with an uninsured driver?
 Did someone hit you, and flee the scene?
 Well, you may be covered depending on what type of Texas Insurance you have purchased.

 Can You Still Recover After an Accident with an Underinsured or Uninsured Motorist

 Underinsured or uninsured motorist clauses are an additional insurance protection.
 Most insurance policies cover accidents for uninsured or underinsured drivers.
 When you are the victim of a hit and run or suffer injuries resulting from a negligent uninsured driver, you may be able to collect from your insurance carrier.
 Call your insurance today to ensure that you are covered in an accident with an underinsured or uninsured driver.
 Knowing that you are covered in the event that the other person is not will have you feeling more secure during the aftermath of a terrible accident.

 Austin, TX Jury Awards $462,624 To Victim of Intoxicated and Underinsured Driver

 A Travis County jury awarded $462,624 to a McMinn Law Firm client who suffered serious injuries at the hands of a drunk driver who was underinsured.
 This verdict is one of the largest uninsured / underinsured motorist (UIM) coverage awards in Travis County.

 Jason McMinn and Heather McMinn are the personal injury lawyers who led the charge.
-The defendant, Farmers, was our client’s UM / UIM carrier.
-Farmers offered $25,000 to settle at mediation and $75,000 a few days before trial.
+The defendant was our client’s UM / UIM carrier.
+The verdict is 18x more than an offer made by the defendant at mediation.
+The verdict is 6x more than an offer the defendant made a few days before trial.

 This verdict first and foremost provides needed compensation for our client.Jason McMinn | Austin Car Accident Attorney